Blendify/blender-manual/blender_docs/manual/render/cycles/camera.rst

 Blades
   Total number of polygonal blades used to alter the shape of the blurred objects in the render, and render preview.
-Like the viewport, the minimum amount of blades to enable the bokeh effect is 3, resulting in a triangle shaped blur.
+As with the view-port, the minimum amount of blades to enable the bokeh effect is 3, resulting in a triangle shaped blur.

 Rotation